My Neighbors the Yamadas

 While definitely the most popular anime studio out there, Ghibli isn't really known for innovation or taking risks.
-When it wants to experiment with new styles and techniques it usually limits itself to short films or music videos, Hohokekyo Tonari No Yamada-kun is a very welcome exception to this rule.
-Don't fool yourself by the film's exterior simplicity, Yamada-kun is a wildly different film coming from Ghibli's co-founder Isao Takahata (Hotaru no Haka).
+When it wants to experiment with new styles and techniques it usually limits itself to short films or music videos, My Neighbors the Yamadas [Hohokekyo Tonari No Yamada-kun] is a very welcome exception to this rule.
+Don't fool yourself by the film's exterior simplicity, My Neighbors the Yamadas is a wildly different film coming from Ghibli's co-founder Isao Takahata.

-Admittedly, Miyazaki (Tonari no Totoro), Ponyo) is probably the main reason why many Ghibli films appear to be quite similar in tone and style.
-Takahata's range is broader and he usually signs for the more daring films coming from the Ghibli studios.
-Not only is Yamada-kun weird and unusual for Ghibli's norms, it was also the first Ghibli film that was made completely digital.
+Admittedly, Miyazaki (My Neighbour Totoro, Ponyo) is probably the main reason why many Ghibli films appear to be quite similar in tone and style.
+Takahata's range is broader, and he usually signs for the more daring films coming from the Ghibli studios.
+Not only is My Neighbors the Yamadas weird and unusual for Ghibli's norms, it was also the first Ghibli film that was made completely digital.
 Ironically it's also the Ghibli film that looks the most hand-drawn of them all.

-Yamada-kun is based on the Nono-chan manga, which mostly consisted of 4-panel gags.
+My Neighbors the Yamadas is based on the Nono-chan manga, which mostly consisted of 4-panel gags.
 The film somewhat mimics the structure of its source material by forgoing a typical storyline, completely leaving out a dramatic arc and focusing more on individual vignettes.
-Yamada-kun plays like a selection of slice-of-life sketches, some funny, some endearing and the best ones combining these two sentiments.
+My Neighbors the Yamadas plays like a selection of slice-of-life sketches, some funny, some endearing and the best ones combining these two sentiments.

-Yamada-kun delivers two hours of perfect, feel-good entertainment.
-But it's not just some quick laughs, the film harbors a warm, generous and complementing heart that celebrates the ups and downs of family life.
+My Neighbors the Yamadas delivers two hours of perfect, feel-good entertainment.
+But it's not just some quick laughs, the film harbours a warm, generous and complementing heart that celebrates the ups and downs of family life.
 It's filled with recognizable moments and situations which will make you smile just because they are so familiar and life-like.
 The Yamadas have all the peculiarities and weird quirks that make them like every other (normal) family out there.
 Just don't go in expecting a fully fledged storyline because you'll be disappointed to find there is just nothing there.